grabanton/lighter/README.md

 * Threshold - threshold for converting highlights into a two-tone image for the trace.
 Pixels smaller than this value will be black.

 # Lights settings
-* Master Intensity - intensity for environment light all separated lights.
+* Master Intensity - intensity for environment light and all separated lights.

 # Environment light
 ![image](images/envlight_settings.png)